RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Related Work

 Generative AI (GenAI) tools have increasingly supported BLV users’ everyday access needs, including real-world scene understanding~\cite{chang_worldscribe_2024, bemyeyes_introducing_2025}, navigating digital interfaces~\cite{kodandaram_enabling_2024}, visual authoring~\cite{chang_editscribe_2024}, and professional productivity~\cite{perera_sky_2025, seo_maidr_2024}.
 These systems leverage natural language as an intuitive control channel and adapt responses to context and user goals.
 For example, Savant allows users to control screen readers conversationally, reducing dependence on complex shortcut vocabularies and lowering workload~\cite{kodandaram_enabling_2024}.
 WorldScribe provides real-time, context-aware descriptions, offering concise updates for dynamic scenes and more detailed accounts for stable ones~\cite{chang_worldscribe_2024}.
 This line of work motivates us to introduce similarly flexible, conversational interaction to virtual 3D contexts.

 GenAI also enables visual content creation, spanning images~\cite{zhao_advances_2024, florian_introduction_2024} and 3D scenes~\cite{hu_scenecraft_2024, zhang_vrcopilot_2024}, opening avenues for creative agency among BLV users~\cite{bennett_painting_2024}.
 Yet generated content is often inaccessible to its creators, complicating evaluation, verification, and iterative refinement~\cite{huh_GenAssist_2023}.
 To address this in 2D settings, GenAssist combines vision-language and language models to pose verification and style questions, and synthesize question-guided descriptions that help users assess prompt alignment and compare candidates~\cite{huh_GenAssist_2023}.
-AltCanvas introduces a spatially structured, tile-based interface to improve layout comprehension while adding, editing, and moving visual components~\cite{lee_altcanvas_2024}.
-While effective in 2D, analogous accessibility support for \emph{virtual 3D} generative workflows remains underexplored.
+AltCanvas introduces a spatially structured, tile-based interface to improve layout comprehension while adding, editing, and moving visual components~\cite{lee_altcanvas_2024}. {While effective in 2D, analogous accessibility support for \emph{virtual 3D} generative workflows remains underexplored, where BLV users face additional demands for spatial and embodied understanding.}